Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

-To motivate our estimator, we first establish the distributions of the summary statistics $\mu_{i, \ell}$. \begin{restatable}{lemma}{estimatorrecv} Consider an arbitrary product $i \in [N]$.
-For all epochs $\ell$ in which product $i$ is assorted, the random variables $\recv_{i, \ell}$'s are i.i.d. and geometrically distributed with parameter $v_i/ (1 + v_i )$:
+To motivate our estimator, we first establish the distributions of the summary statistics $\{\mu_{i,k}\}$. \begin{restatable}{lemma}{estimatorrecvnew} For any product $i\in [N]$, $\mu_{i, k}$'s are independent and identically distributed geometric random variables with parameter $v_{i} / (1 + v_{i})$, whose distribution and expectation are given as follows: